The Sports Legends

 He was quite often the victim of the controversies that happened in his career and on top of it, when the peak of his career was about to come, the world cricket was shut due to the beginning of WW2.
 Hence Amarnath played a total of just 24 test matches for India.

 He was a decent all-rounder for the team whose contribution has helped team India on various levels and tours.
-The major feather on his cap was India’s first series win and too against Pakistan in 1952.
+The major feather on his cap was India’s first series win and that too against Pakistan in 1952.
 But let's take a look back at Amarnath’s glorious and yet not so glorious career.

 Lala Amarnath Profile: